frankdarnese/react-native-skeleton/README.md

 ## Setup ES6 + Babel + JSX Linting with Atom (Optional)

 This sets up Atom to properly lint ES6+Babel+JSX using Airbnb's .eslintrc as a starting point.

 1. In Atom install <b>lint & es-lint</b> packages

-2. Install <b>eslint-config-airbnb babel-eslint eslint-plugin-react</b> which are files that contains a set of rules we are going to use during our project
+2. Install <b>eslint-config-airbnb babel-eslint eslint-plugin-react</b> which
+are files that contains a set of rules we are going to use during our project.

 From your project root run: